-The History of the Daily Dispatch by Glyn Williams
+The history of the Daily Dispatch

-Then some changes were made by new editors
+Changes made by new editors

 1879 proved to be a momentous year with yet another change of ownership and editor.
 Henry Hebbes took the helm in September and there was a move to bigger premises in Terminus Street on December 12.
-Cryptically, the Dispatch recorded: “We bid good-bye to the overwhelming afflications of Commercial Square with the greatest cordiality.”
-The building housed the first public clock in the town, which was still functioning in 1902, when the building owned by harness makers J. Sanderson was demolished with scant regard for its historical significance.
+Cryptically, the Dispatch recorded: “We bid good-bye to the overwhelming afflictions of Commercial Square with the greatest cordiality.”
+The building housed the first public clock in the town, which was still functioning in 1902, when the building owned by harness makers J Sanderson was demolished with scant regard for its historical significance.
 The first three editors had short reigns but Henry Hebbes was in the chair from 1879 to 1898.
-The newspaper was owned from 1879 to 1894 by W.A.
-Richards and then by one of East London’s most successful mayors, David Rees, from 1894 to 1905.
+The newspaper was owned from 1879 to 1894 by WA Richards and then by one of East London’s most successful mayors, David Rees, from 1894 to 1905.

 Will Crosby, the Dispatch’s first professionally trained editor

 After leaving school and working on local newspapers, he worked for two years for the Yorkshire Observer in Bradford, which was the birthplace and training ground of a later Daily Dispatch editor, Vernon Barber.
 He was only 20 years old when he arrived in Port Elizabeth to join the Eastern Province Herald as a reporter, where he said he received his first lesson in South African journalism from George Impey.

-2 Years later, Crosby was running the Queenstown Representative
+Two years later, Crosby was running the Queenstown Representative

 Crosby carried on under “disadvantageous circumstances”.
 He was to admit that “things did not go as well as one might expect” and he sold his interests in the Representative in 1880, though “Queenstown was a place I would always love.”
 He married and settled in Tarkastad, where he started the Tarka Herald.
-In 1884 he disposed of the goodwill and left Tarkastad with his printing plant for Aliwal North, where he founded the Border News.
+In 1884, he disposed of the goodwill and left Tarkastad with his printing plant for Aliwal North, where he founded the Border News.

-Crosby is bitten by the gold bug and starts another printing business in Jo’burg
+Crosby is bitten by the gold bug and starts another printing business in Joburg

-When the goldfields were proclaimed in 1887 he bought a pair of horses and left Aliwal North, again taking his printing press with him.
+When the goldfields were proclaimed in 1887, he bought a pair of horses and left Aliwal North, again taking his printing press with him.
 He bought a corner site at Ferreira’s Camp (which was to become Johannesburg), and started another printing business in a tent.
 One document stated that he bought the site for fifty pounds but Crosby said when he retired completely from business that he bought an erf in Johannesburg on credit for 200 pounds.

-He was officially designated a pioneer of the Witswatersrand, a rare honour.
+He was officially designated a pioneer of the Witwatersrand, a rare honour.
 His next career move was to Cradock in 1890 where he founded the Midlai News, in association with the Butler brothers.
 He stayed there until 1898 when he became editor of the Daily Dispatch after an approach by David Rees, whom he had met in Bulawayo.
 Rees was unhappy with the progress of the Dispatch and felt it was time for change.
-He considered Crosby an enterprising and experienced joumalist.
+He considered Crosby an enterprising and experienced journalist.

 Crosby turns the Daily Dispatch into an afternoon daily

-H.O.
-Parsons, a master craftsman and autocrat
+HO Parsons, a master craftsman and autocrat

 Barber made no secret of his admiration of Parsons’ many fine qualities but he also said that it took some time to persuade Parsons that the Dispatch “was behind the times” and was suffering as a result.
 Parsons died suddenly in November 1937, not long after he had been given additional responsibilities at the Dispatch.
-H.O. was succeeded by his son, T.O.
-(Scrubby) who joined the staff in 1912 when he was apprenticed to Jock Symons, another long-serving employee, who had been engaged to run the first rotary press.
+HO was succeeded by his son, TO (Scrubby), who joined the staff in 1912 when he was apprenticed to Jock Symons, another long-serving employee, who had been engaged to run the first rotary press.
 He also became a director of the company, serving until his death in 1960.

 Sir Charles Preston Crewe and Will Crosby form a partnership